-What are the main factors for the Algorithmic Trading Strategy?
+What are the 3 most noticeable factors for the Algorithmic Trading Strategy?

 Algorithmic trading factors could provide you more accurate ideas